The Top 3 Easels for Toddlers Reviewed

 Pick up a set of these Crayola Dry Erase Markers and your child is all set to begin creating masterpieces.

 A close contender for the top spot, Step2 Easel for Two is a solid, high-quality easel that’s a favorite of many.
-It has surfaces on both sides – one a dry-erase board, and one a chalkboard – each with a clip to hold paper for painting or drawing.
+It has surfaces on both sides – one a chalkboard, and one a dry-erase board, which has a clip to hold paper for painting or drawing.
 A great feature of this easel is that the dry-erase side is magnetic, and the easel actually comes with a 94-piece foam letter and symbol set so you don’t need to make the extra purchase.

-The board measures 22.8 by 26.5 by 43.8 inches, so it’s taller than our first choice, and might suit your child longer.
+The board measures 20 by 22.2 by 41.5 inches, so it’s taller than our first choice, and might suit your child longer.
 It folds nicely so it can be stored in a closet or even transported to Grandma’s house if you choose.
-Each of the two easel sides has a removable tray underneath to hold art supplies.
+Two removable storage bins and one larger tray (fixed in place) hold art supplies.

 Part of the reason we dropped this to second place is that it actually is too tall for some toddlers.
 You might want to use a tape measure and decide if your child will be able to use it right away, or if you’d have to wait until your little one is older.
-And some people have reported that they received an easel with two chalkboard sides instead of one dry-erase board.
-A couple of people have also mentioned their set didn’t include the magnetic letters, or complained of the quality of the foam letters.
+Another occasional complaint was that the easel is difficult to assemble – that you need two people and something heavy like a rubber mallet to get the easel portion to click into the leg portion.
 But the overwhelming majority of purchasers gave this easel high marks, so we’re calling it our second choice.